SophiaVei/ACM-Data-Science-Summer-School/1. Monday-Modern Query Processing Techniques for Graph-structured Relations/README.md

 `docker compose up`, in this directory.

-Or via single docker command:
+Or via a single docker command:

 ```docker
 docker run -p 8000:8000 \